Skip to main content

 Mainnet Only

-IOTA EVM and IOTA Identity are not available on the IOTA Move Testnet.
+IOTA EVM is not available on the IOTA Move Testnet.

 IOTA EVM Testnet is the Layer 2 EVM running on top of the IOTA Testnet network.
 This network is subject to occasional resets (no data retention), usually announced with a one-week grace period.